 Since most of the provisions of the Utility Model Act and the Act on the Protection of New Varieties of Plants apply the provisions of the Patent Act mutatis mutandis, procedural rules for utility model and new plant varieties proceedings are generally similar to the patent proceedings described above.

-First instance invalidation proceedings under the IPTAB (which handles patent and utility model invalidations) are reviewed by a panel of three trial examiners.
+First instance invalidation proceedings under the IPTAB (which handles patent and utility model invalidations) are reviewed by a panel of three or five trial examiners.
 The IPTAB examiners are mostly former patent examiners with good technical understanding.

 Korea does not adopt a jury trial system; infringement cases before the district courts are reviewed by non-technical judges.
 First instance infringement proceedings can be heard by one of the six district courts in Korea (with a panel of judges assigned to IP matters), according to the Civil Procedure Act.
 In practice, most patent infringement cases are filed with the Seoul Central District Court, which has departments dedicated to IP rights.
 Although the judges at the IP Rights Departments are not technical judges with a scientific background, there are technical examiners who can assist the judges in understanding the technical aspects of the litigation.
-The technical examiners may participate in the litigation proceedings by asking questions to the parties during oral hearings.
+The technical examiners may participate in the litigation proceedings by asking the parties questions during oral hearings.

 Proceedings under the Supreme Court are heard by 14 justices, who are assisted by a dedicated panel of IP judges (judges who specialise in IP law).